 But note that you must have the "Analysis TookPak" installed, if you're using Excel at home.
-For Excel 2003 you can just find "Add-in's" and follow those instructions; for other versions you should just search under the Help menu for Analysis TookPak (note the strange spelling - another reason to condemn Bill Gates).
+Search under the Help menu for Analysis TookPak (note the strange spelling - another reason to condemn Bill Gates).

 6. Math Review (percentage growth, exponents, exp and ln(x))